Translate

 International Air Tattoo 1981

 63-7773/PA EC130E 193rd ECS/PA ANG, USAF.
-Preserved at Fort Indiantown, it carries the 193rd's markings ' Let's roll.'
+Preserved at Fort Indiantown, it carries the 193rd's markings, ' Let's roll.'

 XZ286/86 Nimrod AEW3 British Aerospace 1981 Greenham Common

 XZ286/86 Nimrod AEW3 British Aerospace.
-It was seen carrying out its display, which included touch and goes, but it was not based at Greenham Common during the show.
+It was seen carrying out its display, which included touch-and-goes, but it was not based at Greenham Common during the show.

 Belgian Air Force 'Swallows' display team 1981